Canop/walk_pace/README.md

 	counting visible files, walking, took 1.481694735s
 	counting visible files, running, took 1.27163876s

+The files listed by walkdir and not by my iteration are the ones in `/proc`, which looks like a bug in walkdir.

 In all my tests I get about the same result of 15% overhead of WalkDir over a simple iteration.

-(the files listed by walkdir and not by my iteration are the ones in `/proc`)

 And here are my personal conclusions: